|Queen Victoria portrait for Diamond Jubilee, 1897|

 Photo Source: The Telegraph

-Her earrings were made in the fashion of the day, with a large brilliant cut diamond against the ear, a smaller brilliant just below it.
+The Queen's earrings were made in the fashion of the day, with a large brilliant cut diamond against the ear and a smaller brilliant just below it.
 The two large pear-shaped drop diamonds were also “borrowed” from the Timur Ruby necklace.
-These beautiful diamonds were originally set as side stones in the Koh-i-Nur armband.
+These beautiful diamonds were originally set as side stones in the Koh-i-Nur armlet.

 *Victorian clip art courtesy of The Graphics Fairy